-Further, Section 5.3.1 of the Livable Oakville Plan states, "The Town shall encourage the conservation of cultural heritage resources identified on the register and their integration into new development proposals through the approval process and other appropriate mechanisms".
+Further, Section 5.3.1 of the Livable Oakville Plan states, "The Town shall encourage the conservation of cultural heritage resources identified on the register and their integration into new development proposals through the approval process and other appropriate mechanisms."
 The Livable Oakville Plan is clear that cultural heritage resources should not only be conserved, but also incorporated into new developments.
-Commemoration is not considered 'conservation'.

-As the property at 299 Douglas Avenue has not been identified as having significant cultural heritage value or interest through the application of provincial policies such as Ontario Regulation 9/06, it is not required to be conserved through the cultural heritage policies of the Livable Oakville Plan.
+As the property at 299 Douglas Avenue has not been identified as having sufficient cultural heritage value or interest for designation through the application of Provincial policies such as Ontario Regulation 9/06, it is not required to be conserved through the cultural heritage policies of the Livable Oakville Plan.